dotnet/docs/docs/core/testing/unit-testing-platform-extensions-output.md

 Terminal test reporter is the default implementation of status and progress reporting to the terminal (console).

-It comes built-in with Testing.Platform, and offers ANSI and non-ANSI mode, and progress indicator.
+It comes built-in with Microsoft.Testing.Platform, and offers ANSI and non-ANSI mode, and progress indicator.

 ### Output modes

 ![Output with 1 failed test and a summary](./media/test-output-and-summary.png) There are two output modes available:

-- Normal, the output contains the banner, reports full failures of tests, warning messages and writes summary of the run.
+- `Normal`, the output contains the banner, reports full failures of tests, warning messages and writes summary of the run.
-- Detailed, the same as `Normal` but it also reports `Passed` tests.
+- `Detailed`, the same as `Normal` but it also reports `Passed` tests.

 ### ANSI